 But wait, don’t leave.
-While we can’t give a direct answer to the question, we can advise you on the best way to find out for yourself, which is exactly what we’re going to do here (we’ll make it interesting too, stick around).
+While we can’t give a direct answer to the question, we can advise you on the best way to find out for yourself, which is exactly what we’re going to do here (we’ll make it interesting too, so stick around).

 How to Start Taking CBD

-If you are new to the CBD world, then the advice we have for you is simple, start gentle.
+If you are new to the CBD world, then the advice we have for you is simple, start gently.
 As we said above, everyone’s body is different, and it’s better to start too light than too strong.

 With that in mind, start with a light strength product, no more than 5%, maybe as low as 1%, and micro-dose, as in take a very small amount.

 If that doesn’t feel like enough, increase the dose a little, and keep doing that until it feels right.
 If that still doesn’t do the trick, get a higher strength product the next time, and see if that works.